An approximation principle for congruence subgroups: The pro- approximation theorem

 \subsection{Uniform pro-$p$ groups}

 A key ingredient in the proof of Theorem \ref{TheoremAlgebraic} is a linearization argument.
-In order to carry it out we need to recall some further structural properties of the congruence subgroups $\K_p (p^n)$.
-We first recall some standard definitions from \cite{MR1720368}.
+In order to carry it out, we need to recall some further structural properties of the congruence subgroups $\K_p (p^n)$.
+We first recall some standard terminology and basic results from \cite{MR1720368} which have their root in the fundamental work of Lazard \cite{MR0209286}.

-For any group $G$ and any integer $n$ we write $G^{\{n\}}=\{x^n:x\in G\}$ and denote by $G^n$ the group generated by $G^{\{n\}}$.
+For any group $H$ and any integer $n$ we write $H^{\{n\}}=\{x^n:x\in H\}$ and denote by $H^n$ the group generated by $H^{\{n\}}$.
 We will use the standard notation $[x,y]=xyx^{-1}y^{-1}$ for the commutator.
-Also, for any subgroups $H_1$, $H_2$ of $G$ we write $[H_1,H_2]$ for the subgroup generated by the commutators $[h_1,h_2]$, $h_1\in H_1$, $h_2\in H_2$.
+Also, for any subgroups $H_1$, $H_2$ of $H$ we write $[H_1,H_2]$ for the subgroup generated by the commutators $[h_1,h_2]$, $h_1\in H_1$, $h_2\in H_2$.

 In the following, all pro-$p$ groups that we consider will be implicitly assumed to be topologically finitely generated.